everx-labs/DeBot-IS-consortium/Stdin/README.md

 returns:

-	value: bytes - string entered by user
+	value: bytes - string entered by user.

-`getInt` - prints prompt message to the user and returns singed integer entered by user
+`inputInt` - prints prompt message to the user and returns singed integer entered by user

 arguments: